biglocalnews/warn-github-flow/README.md

 ## How it works

-The [extract, transform and load](https://github.com/biglocalnews/warn-github-flow/actions/workflows/etl.yml) Action runs daily.
+The [extract, transform and load](https://github.com/biglocalnews/warn-github-flow/actions/workflows/etl.yml) Action runs every few hours.
 It does the following:

 - 🔪 Gather raw WARN Act notices from all of our sources with [warn-scraper](https://github.com/biglocalnews/warn-scraper)
 - 🪢 Consolidate the raw files into a single, standardized dataset with [warn-transformer](https://github.com/biglocalnews/warn-transformer)
 - ⏫ Upload the files to our archive on [biglocalnews.org](https://biglocalnews.org) with [upload-files](https://github.com/biglocalnews/upload-files)
-- 📟 Send Slack alerts
+- 📟 Send Slack and Teams alerts

 ```mermaid
 flowchart TB